Wind-WindKids/winding/samples/sophieandwind/wind.md

 --
-sophie_sitting: page, text, portrait-oriented, -Sophie, -Wind, -sad --
+sophie_sitting: page, text, portrait-oriented, !Sophie, !Wind, !sad --
 Sophie liked to sit on a bench
 in a big, quiet park in Paris.